spatialillusions/milsymbol/README.md

 `var canvasElement = sym.asCanvas();`

-And if you don't want to make it step by step, you can chain it all togheter like this:
+And if you don't want to make it step by step, you can chain it all together like this:

 `var canvasElement = new ms.Symbol("SFG-UCI----D").asCanvas();`